bat1417/MoonRunner/README.md

 The code was tested with the "AntRunner" antenna rotor and the "rotctld.exe" binary from the hamlib w64 4.5 Software [2], [5]
 #### Start
 Start `python mrotorctl.py` in the "moonrunner" directory.
 This will try to calculate Moon's position and send a "P" command via rotor control protocol on port 4533 at your "localhost".
 Please check the code in the `__main__` section to understand, how you can use the class MRotController.
-You can modify your QTH location and the timestamps for obersvations here:
+You can modify your QTH location and the timestamps for obersvations here

 `
     # set IP and Port of Rotor Ctrl software (e.g. hamlib)
     rotctld_ip = "127.0.0.1"
     rotctld_port = 4533